cassidytucker/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous.

 What is the main advantage of automating configuration with Ansible?
 The playbooks can be deployed to any or all VM’s without having to do each 1 by 1.